-Note: Kindly attach a clear screenshot of the transaction showing the amount, transaction number, and the date of the transaction.
-Candidates are advised to send an email with the following details to the Deans of the concerned College with the subject titled 'Refund for Admission Fee for Master's Degree Programme.'
+Note: Kindly attach

+- 1. The Selection letter issued during the counselling. - 2.
+A clear screenshot of the transaction showing the amount, transaction number, and the date of the transaction.
+Candidates are advised to send an email with the following details to the Deans of the concerned College with the subject titled 'Refund for Admission Fee for Undergraduate/Master's Degree Programme.'
 Please use the respective email ID